panoshalios/kropply-docs/docs/intro.md

 Welcome to Kropply!

-Here, you can learn how to streamline your coding process with a tool to fix **logic, package, and unit-level bugs**
+Here, you can learn how to streamline your coding process with a tool to fix **logic, package, and unit-level bugs** when using TypeScript and Jest.

 ### What is Kropply?